drohmer/CSE104/C_server/01_php/01_basic/readme.md

 ### Executing PHP

-Contrary to HTML and JavaScript, PHP file cannot be executed directly by the browser.
-PHP are meant to be executed by a PHP interpretor on a server.
+Contrary to HTML and JavaScript, PHP files cannot be executed directly by the browser.
+PHP are meant to be executed by a PHP interpreter on a server.

 * Run the following command from a terminal in the directory of your index.php file.